 - Four in five home workers now attend more meetings than they did in the office.

-- While the combined salaries of attendees make meetings costly, 57% often multitask, 48% daydream, and 49% lose track of what’s being said.
+- While the combined salaries of attendees make meetings costly, 57% usually multitask, 48% daydream, and 49% lose track of what’s being said.

-- Over half of employees (54%) think their boss needs to get better at facilitating discussions in meetings.
+- 54% of employees think their boss needs to get better at facilitating discussions in meetings.

-- Seven out of 10 workers believe virtual meetings are less stressful than regular ones.
+- Seven in 10 workers believe virtual meetings are less stressful than regular ones.

-- As many as 85% of Americans believe they could do their job just as well with fewer meetings.
+- 85% of Americans believe they could do their job just as well with fewer meetings.

-- Roughly 32% of workers are more likely to multitask when the video and mic are off.
+- 32% of employees are more likely to multitask when the video and mic are off.

-- Nearly 69% of introverts and 40% of extroverts experience on-camera exhaustion.
+- 69% of introverts and 40% of extroverts experience on-camera exhaustion.

 - Zoom has 300M+ daily meeting participants.